 Advancing Genomic Research

-- Furthering investigation that leads to scientific advances and new insights and therapies for patients with neurodegenerative diseases, neuropsychiatric diseases, and cancer
+- Furthering investigation that leads to scientific advances and new insights and therapies for patients with neurodegenerative disease, neuropsychiatric disease, and cancer

 - Leveraging our strengths in whole genome sequencing, genomic analysis, and development of genomic tools

 - Harnessing the combined strengths of our faculty, member institutions, scientific working groups, affiliate members, and industry partners

 - For the New York scientific community and beyond